noelguerrero/IMS/README.md

 ### Wednesday October 29, 2025
 - Moving the whole file into GitHub repository
 - Product List View Template and its CSS

+### Thursday October 30, 2025
+- Displaying suppliers in supplier list
+- note: changing the function iniDB to iniDb in database.php